Trump downplays national security team texting military operation plan on Signal as a minor 'glitch'

 Both Gabbard and CIA Director John Ratcliffe, who also was a participant in the Signal exchange and also testified at Tuesday’s intelligence hearing, faced blistering criticism from lawmakers.

+Ratcliffe attempted to interject as Ossoff asked a follow-up question, leading the two men to speak over each other.

-“This is an embarrassment,” said Sen. Jon Ossoff, a Georgia Democrat.
+“This is an embarrassment,” Ossoff said, silencing Ratcliffe.
 “This is utterly unprofessional.
 There’s been no apology.
-There’s been no recognition of the gravity of this error.”
+There has been no recognition of the gravity of this error.”

 In the run-up to his 2016 election victory over Democrat Hillary Clinton, Trump urged criminal prosecution of the former secretary of state for communicating about classified information with her aides on a private email server she set up.
 The matter was investigated, but the FBI ultimately recommended against charges.
 None were brought.